-A. Your grade will be based on Exam grades, Homework (written) grades, and Online Assignment grades.
-Sixty percent of the course grade will come from 4 major exams (each exam counts 15 percent of the course grade).
-The homework grade will contribute 10 percent, while the online assignment grade is worth 10 percent of the course grade.
-The Final Exam is worth twenty percent of the course grade.
-The grading scale is:
+A. Your course grade will be based on EXAM grades, Written HOMEWORK grade and Online Assignment grade.
+Seventy five percent of the course grade will come from 3 major exams (each exam counts 25 percent of the grade).
+The written homework grade will contribute 12 percent while the online assignment grade is worth 13 percent of the course grade.

 Grading Scale:

 90 - 100 % Α

 80 - 89 % В

-70 - 79 % С
+70 - 79 % C

 60 - 69 % D

 Below 60% Е

 Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
 Exams may contain both problem-solving questions and essay questions.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
 If you absolutely must miss an exam, you are to stop by or call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
 In addition, you must complete the "missed exam form" (see the course website) within one day.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
 An excused missed exam will be made up in my office within two days (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our four semester exams will be September 13, October 9, November 5, and November 27.
+Our three exams will be June 6, June 17, and June 28.